Superintendent's 2020-21 Goals

-- Managing Enrollment Growth - LMSD growth continues to grow at unprecedented levels with more than 8300 students enrolled, the highest in over 40 years.
+- Managing Enrollment Growth – in response to the continuing growth concerns, construction of a third middle school was recommended and began, it is the responsibility of the Superintendent to oversee this process and closely monitor progression and communication with the Lower Merion Township regarding field space for the new middle school at a neighboring property.
 The Superintendent will focus on managing LMSD enrollment growth with an emphasis on facilities and fiscal management, expending resources very carefully and with restraint.
 This work will also include district personnel management and program evaluation to ensure a comprehensive approach to managing LMSD growth.
-To be noted, the "Partner School" program has saved LMSD $350,000.
 Ongoing litigation continues to create levels of uncertainty especially in the area of Facilities and Operations.
-Finally, the Superintendent is charged with providing the Board of School Directors with options and recommendations to manage this growth that aligns with the core values of the community.

 - Achievement Gaps - Lower Merion has made notable improvements in mitigating achievement gaps among historically underperforming students.
 District-wide Cultural Proficiency is crucial to the ongoing work in this area and will continue through CARE (Committee to Address Race in Education) and The Achievement Imperative Task Force (AITF).
 More specifically, the Superintendent has directed school administration to identify and support students who are either not or close to not being proficient on the Pennsylvania State Standard Assessments (PSSAs).
+The Superintendent introduced the Tutoring program in the 2018-19 school year and will monitor the newly recommended Full Day Targeted Kindergarten program.
 Teachers and building administrators will utilize Building Learning Plans to develop action plans that closely monitor individual student achievement.
-Additionally, a "Go Team" has been formed consisting of Human Resources, three school principals and the elementary supervisor for English Language Arts to implement a one-to-one tutoring program to close identified gaps.
 The Superintendent and Board are committed to continued dedication of resources and supporting an approach that legislates work toward closing achievement gaps and addresses issues related to disparate achievement outcomes for underrepresented, special needs, economically disadvantaged and dissociated students.
-Both district and state achievement outcome data will be utilized to support this work.
+Both District and state achievement outcome data will be utilized to support this work.

 Other Objective Performance Standards